quantumlib/tesseract-decoder/src/py/README.md

   * `detections` is a list of integers representing the indices of the fired detectors.

-  * `detector_order` is an integer that specifies a different ordering of detectors to use for the decoding.
+  * `det_order` is an integer that specifies a different ordering of detectors to use for the decoding.

-  * `detector_beam` is an integer that specifies the beam size to use for the decoding.
+  * `det_beam` is an integer that specifies the beam size to use for the decoding.

 * **Returns:** A list of integers, where each integer is the index of a predicted error.